-This is an article about our experience as a family of four driving from Adelaide to Bellingen and back in July 2020.
-This trip was our third.
-It’s going to give you some insight into the realities of long distance road trips – anywhere in Australia.
+This is all about our third road trip as a family of four driving from Adelaide to Bellingen and back in July 2020.

 PRE – TRIP

 It might seem like you have too much space when you leave but you’ll need every bit of it when you come home with the extra things you’ve bought.
-Car packing discipline can also get pretty loose toward the end of a trip.
-The closer you get to home the more things tend to just get thrown in wherever there is space.
+Family car packing discipline can also get pretty loose toward the end of a trip.
+The closer you get to home – the more things tend to just get thrown in wherever there is space.

 THREE DIFFERENT WAYS TO GET THERE AND THEY ALL MEET IN TAMWORTH

-To get to Northern NSW, there’s three ways into/out of South Australia and they all join up in Tamworth NSW.
+To get to Northern NSW, there are three ways into/out of South Australia and they all join up in Tamworth.

-We sometimes travel via the Sturt Highway through the South Australian Riverland and Victorian Sunraysia region for a change of scenery.
-The Sturt Highway is a better grade of highway and there’s more to see along the way – until you leave Mildura and meet the previous route at Balranald.
-This route takes the longest and you’re likely to stay the night in West Wyalong.
+For a change of scenery we sometimes travel via the Sturt Highway through the South Australian Riverland and Victorian Sunraysia region.
+The Sturt Highway is a better grade of highway and there’s more to see along the way.
+This route takes longer and you’re likely to stay the night in West Wyalong.

 Don’t attempt the Barrier Highway route at night unless you really want to drive at 25 – 40 km/h across endless pitch-black desert highway while dodging monster road-trains.
 You’ll probably hit a kangaroo anyway – so don’t do it.

-From Tamworth the road trip follows the New England Highway to Armidale before heading for the coast on the windy Waterfall Way.
+Heading north from Tamworth the road trip follows the New England Highway to Armidale before heading for the coast along the winding Waterfall Way.
 The Waterfall Way is a beautiful stretch of road but not so much when you’re tired.
 Make sure you’re ready for it.
-It doesn’t seem like it’s very far after all the straight road you’ve been driving but it’s harder to drive and requires far more concentration.
-The Pacific Motorway lies at the end of the Waterfall Way.
-From there, northern NSW is your oyster!
+It doesn’t seem very far on the map but the Waterfall Way requires concentration.
+The Waterfall Way finally meets the Pacific Highway near Raleigh.

-I can tell you how long it will take but the truth is that you need to leave super early each day you drive – and be flexible.
-It will definitely take around 24 hours over two days of driving (with breaks) each way.
+I can tell you how long it will take but the truth is that you need to leave super-early each day, it will give you plenty of flexibilty in case of delays.
+With time for rest breaks, it takes around 24 hours over two days.
 Driving through the night is not recommended, particularly if you choose the Barrier Highway route.

 It’s good advice to take a break at least every two hours.
 Fortunately, there are plenty of rest stops and towns along the routes to pull off the road and take a break.
 Most highway service stations also have the space nearby to stop and rest for a while.

 We don’t bother with a big esky or an expensive fridge anymore.
 Just a small soft esky with ice bricks is all.
-A few snacks, some milk and soft drinks is all we need to stay cool.
-We all carry our own re-usable water bottles and a cask of spring water to top them up.
-Proper planning and packing means there’s no need to waste space on keeping things cool.
+A few snacks, some milk, and soft drinks are all we need to keep cool.
+We carry our own re-usable water bottles and a cask of spring water to top them up.
+Proper planning and packing means there’s no need to waste space.
 There are plenty of opportunities to buy hot and cold food and drink along the way.
 It is a holiday after all.

-The dry food box is another thing – we pack as much snack food like chips, nuts, and sweets as we can.
+The dry food box is another thing.
+We pack as much snack food like chips, nuts, and sweets as we can.
 It stays more organised in one of those cheap plastic organiser tubs.
-Some things are much more expensive on the road, plus we stay in self-contained accommodation at our destination – where we need our own kitchen supplies.
+These snacks are more expensive on the road.
+Plus, we usually stay in self-contained accommodation at our destination – where we use some of our own kitchen supplies.

 TRAVELLING WITH KIDS